rclone/rclone/CONTRIBUTING.md

     go install github.com/rclone/rclone/fstest/test_all
     test_all -backend drive

+### Full integration testing ###

 If you want to run all the integration tests against all the remotes, then change into the project root and run

+    make check
     make test

-The make command may require some extra go packages which you can install with
+The commands may require some extra go packages which you can install with

     make build_dep

-The test command is run daily on the integration test server.
+The full integration tests are run daily on the integration test server.
 You can find the results at https://pub.rclone.org/integration-tests/

-The tests are also [run by GitHub](#github-continous-integration) when you push your branch to GitHub.
 ## Code Organisation ##

 Rclone code is organised into a small number of top level directories